cgranell/notebook/books/books-notes.md

 This is a partial list of my book summaries chronologically ordered by when I read them.
 In recent summaries I start by explaining the book in three sentences, then pots a list of key ideas, sentences and lessons from the book.

+## Space and place
+*Space and place: The perspective of experience, by Yi-Fu Tuan*

+### The book in three sentences
+* Human beings require both space and place.
+Open space has no fixed pattern of established human meaning.
+When space feels familiar to us, it becomes places.
+Indeed, place can be defined in a variety of ways: place is whatever stable object catches out attention.
+Or place is an organised world of meaning, too
+* The built environment clarifies social roles and relations.
+Like language, the built environment has the power to define and refine sensibility.
+Architectural space continues to articulate social order.
+Modern built environment even maintains a teaching function.
+Architecture continues to exert a direct impact on the senses and feelings
+*  Spatial ability precedes spatial knowledge.

 ## Research in the wild
 *Research in the wild, by Yvonne Rogers and Paul Marshall*